This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 - Preheat oven to 350°F. Spray the bottom and inside of a 9-inch diameter springform pan LIBERALLY with baking spray.

-- Crush graham crackers in a bag with a rolling pin to obtain 1 3/4 cups.
+- Pulse graham crackers in the barrel of a food processor or, alternatively, crush in a plastic bag with a rolling pin.
+The texture should be very fine.
+Process enough graham crackers to yield 1 3/4 cups.
 Add melted butter and sugar and combine well.
 Press onto bottom and 2/3 up the sides of the springform pan.
-Place in oven for 10 minutes or golden.
-Remove the springform from the oven and allow to cool, about 10 minutes.
+Place on a lined baking sheet to prevent leaks and place in oven for 10 minutes or golden.
+Remove the springform from the oven and allow to cool.1 ¾ cups graham crackers, 6 tablespoons unsalted butter, 1 tablespoon granulated sugar

 - Reduce oven temperature to 325°F.

-- Place springform pan on 3 layers of aluminum foil and wrap outside of pan tightly with foil.
+- Once cooled, place springform pan on 3 layers of aluminum foil and wrap outside of pan tightly with foil.
 Ensure that no water can penetrate through the foil.
 Place in the bottom of a large roasting pan and set aside.

 for the bourbon caramel apple pie layer

 - Pour 6 tablespoons sugar in a shallow 8-inch diameter clad saucepan.
 Shake pan to create an even layer of sugar.
 Place on medium to medium-low heat and allow sugar to melt into a light golden caramel.
 This will take some time so be patient.
-When part of sugar is starting to melt, shake pan or stir to ensure an even melting.
-NOTE: see below for alternate method for this step.
+When part of sugar is starting to melt, shake pan or stir to ensure an even melting.6 tablespoons granulated sugar

-- When nearly all sugar has melted add the bourbon and cook for 2 minutes to burn off the alcohol.
+- When nearly all sugar has melted, remove the saucepan from the heat BRIEFLY to add the bourbon.
+Return to the heat and cook for 2 minutes to burn off the alcohol.
 Add the butter and salt and stir to combine.
 Add chopped apples.
 Caramel will cling to apples which is normal.
-Keep stirring on low medium heat until apples are fully soft and caramel has melted.
+Keep stirring on low medium heat until apples are fully soft and caramel has melted.4 tablespoons unsalted butter, 2 tablespoons bourbon, pinch salt, 4 or 5 extra large Granny Smith apples

 for the creamy cheesecake filling

-- Beat cream cheese and sugar on lowest speed using a stand mixer or a handheld mixer until no lumps remain.
+- Beat cream cheese, sugar, and corn starch on lowest speed using a stand mixer or a handheld mixer until no lumps remain.
 Scrape bowl as needed.
 Add 1 egg at a time on low speed waiting for previously added egg to be fully incorporated.
-Scrape bowl and between additions.
+Scrape bowl and between additions.2 (8oz) packages cream cheese, ¾ cup + 2 tablespoons granulated sugar, 1 1/2 tablespoons corn starch, 3 large eggs

 - Add egg yolk, sour cream and vanilla extract and mix well.
-Pour batter onto apples in springform pan.
+Pour batter onto apples in springform pan.1 large egg yolk, 1 cup sour cream, 2 teaspoons vanilla extract

 - Use a kettle to pour 2-inches of water into the roasting pan around the foiled springform pan and place ensemble in the oven.
 Bake until center of cake no longer trembles when tapping sides of pan, about 1 1/2 to 2 hours.